Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 That is what sets Tahitian black pearls apart from other pearls around the world.

-Black Tahitian pearls with incomparable natural colors
+Tahitian black pearls with incomparable natural colors

 • deep black